optimalstrategy/sms_forwarder_app/README.md

 ### Managing the settings
 You can reset settings by pressing on this little round bound at the down right.
-Tapping accept will remove saved settings and will also turn off forwarding.
+Tapping accept will do the thing and will also turn off forwarding.
 ![](screenshots/reset_settings_popup.jpg)